Costa Coffee in Essex

 About Costa Coffee

 They opened their first store in 1978 and have since been selling their own blend of Italian coffee.
 In 1995 Costa was sold to Whitbread and in 1999 it opened its first international store in Dubai.
+It was then later acquired by the Coca Cola Company, who bought Costa Limited from its parent company, Whitbread, for £3.9 billion.
 There are now 2,389 Costa stores within the UK, with a further 1,366 throughout 31 countries worldwide, making a total of 3,755 stores.
 There are also a further 8,046 Costa Express machines located within offices, garages and supermarkets worldwide.

 Costa are the largest UK coffeehouse chain and the second largest in the world behind Starbucks.
 They have won numerous awards including Allegra – Nations favourite coffee shop consecutively from 2009 – 2015.